project-poodle/poodle/design.md

 Scheme consists of the following parts:

+- Consensus ID
+  - This is Consensus Identity
-- Consensus
+  - This is a binary encoded as Consensus ID format

+- Domain
   - This is like database or NoSQL schema
-  - Consensus name is an alpha-numeric string separated by '.'
+  - Domain name is an alpha-numeric string separated by '.'
-  - Consensus name is required as part of the Scheme
+  - Domain name is required as part of the Scheme

 - Table
   - This is like database or NoSQL table